puppetlabs/puppetlabs-firewall/README.markdown

 * `log_prefix`: When combined with `jump => 'LOG'` specifies the log prefix to use when logging.
 Requires the `log_prefix` feature.

 * `mask`: Sets the mask to use when `recent` is enabled.
 Requires the `mask` feature.

+* `month_days`: Only match on the given days of the month.
+Possible values are '1' to '31'.
+Note that specifying 31 will of course not match on months which do not have a 31st day; the same goes for 28- or 29-day February.

 * `name`: The canonical name of the rule.
 This name is also used for ordering, so make sure you prefix the rule with a number.
 For example: